valera-rozuvan/lambda-math/README.md

 Additionally, besides numbers, any of the parameter arrays can contain the symbol `Σ`.
 You can use the symbol `Σ` to tell `lambda-math` to substitute the result of the last operation as a param to a math function call.
 You should think of this as a `variable`.

-Some examples to better demonstrate these concepts:
+Some examples follow below to better demonstrate these concepts.

 ### Example 1